Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Preliminary: Poisson Line Process

 \section{Preliminary: Poisson Line Process}

-The V2X networks exhibit unique spatial characteristics due to the fact that vehicles are only driven on roadways, which are predominantly linear in nature.
-To model these, we model the roadways as a network of lines that are distributed on the plane according to a Poisson Line Process (PLP).
-In this section, we provide a brief introduction of PLP, the detailed information of the underlying theory can be found in \cite{chiu2013stochastic, guha2016cellular, chetlur2017coverage}.
+The V2X networks exhibit unique spatial characteristics due to the fact that vehicles are only driven on roadways, which are predominantly linear in nature {and layout of the roads is often irregular, which makes it possible to model the road system as a realization of a line process \cite{baccelli1997stochastic,gloaguen2010analysis,voss2009distributional,morlot2012population,chetlur2017coverage}.
+Therefore,} we model the roadways as a network of lines that are distributed on the plane according to a Poisson Line Process (PLP).
+In this section, we provide a brief introduction of PLP, the detailed information of the underlying theory can be found in \cite{chiu2013stochastic,guha2016cellular,chetlur2017coverage}.

 A Poisson line process is a random collection of lines in a 2D plane.
 Any undirected line $\boldsymbol{L}$ in ${\mathbb{R}^2}$ can be uniquely characterized by its perpendicular distance $y$ from the origin $O(0, 0)$ and the angle $\theta$ subtended by the perpendicular dropped onto the line from the origin with respect to the positive x-axis in counter clockwise direction, as shown in Fig. \ref{PLPIllustration}.
-The pair of parameters $\theta$ and $y$ can be represented as the coordinates of a point on the cylindrical surface $\mathbb{C}=[0,\pi] \times [-R,R]$ as illustrated in Fig. \ref{PLPIllustration}.
-Clearly, there is a one-to-one correspondence between the lines in ${\mathbb{R}^2}$ and points on the cylindrical surface $ \mathbb{C}$.
+The pair of parameters $\theta$ and $y$ can be represented as the coordinates of a point on the cylindrical surface { $\mathbb{C}=[0,2\pi) \times [0,\infty)$ as illustrated in Fig. \ref{PLPIllustration}.} Clearly, there is a one-to-one correspondence between the lines in ${\mathbb{R}^2}$ and points on the cylindrical surface $ \mathbb{C}$.
 Thus, a random collection of lines can be constructed from a set of points on $\mathbb{C }$.
 In other words, the set of points generated by a PPP with certain density on $\mathbb{C}$ correspond to the PLP with the same density for lines on ${\mathbb{R}^2}$.